horo-t/explainers/script_element_supports.md

 ## Privacy Considerations

-This API can be used for fingerprinting by checking the availability of each feature.
+This API can be used as part of browser fingerprinting technique of checking the availability of each feature.
+However, in general, these are already [feature-detectable][feature-detect] by asynchronous way or by fetching useless HTTP requests.
-However, the Web Platform Design Principles require that each feature be [detectable](https://w3ctag.github.io/design-principles/#feature-detect).
-And this API itself only introduces one bit of information about the availability of the API itself.
+This API itself only introduces one bit of information about the availability of the API itself.
+But, this is also the case when introducing any other new [feature-detectable][feature-detect] APIs.

 ## Links